Hrishi-Shekhar/MedImageAugmentor/README.txt

 Image Augmentation Pipeline

-A complete data augmentation pipeline for skin cancer images, including:
+A complete data augmentation pipeline for images, including:

 1. Cropping images using YOLO annotations or superpixel masks